Fully Augmented Links in the Thickened Torus: Volume density convergence conjecture

 Let $D_n$ be the disk pattern of the polyhedron $P_n$.
-It follows that $D_n$ is a right-angled, rigid, simply connected disk pattern.
-See Figure \ref{fig:nbynL}.
+It follows that $D_n$ is a right-angled, simply connected disk pattern.
+Since $D_n$ corresponds to a disk pattern arising from a fully augmented link, $D_n$ is rigid (see Definition \ref{def:rigid}, Figure \ref{fig:nbynL}).
 We will now use F\o lner convergence to relate $D_n$ and $D_{\infty}$.

 Let $F_l^n$ be the set of disks $d$ in $D_n$ so that $(D_n, d)$ agrees to generation $l$ but not to generation $l+1$ with $(D_{\infty}, d_{\infty})$.
 For every positive integer $k$, let $|f_k^n|$ denote the number of faces of $P_n$ with $k$ sides that are not contained in $\cup_{l} F_l^n$ and do not meet the point at infinity.
 By counting vertices we obtain